-As of the date of this AIF, our directors and executive officers, as a group, beneficially owned, controlled, or directed, directly or indirectly, 1,991,164 Common Shares, or approximately 17.06% of the issued and outstanding Common Shares.
+As of the date of this AIF, our directors and executive officers, as a group, beneficially owned, controlled, or directed, directly or indirectly, 1,764,103 Common Shares, or approximately 15.04% of the issued and outstanding Common Shares.
+For the purposes of this calculation, the Common Shares held by 2311978 Alberta Ltd., of which Mr. Bruce Francis is President, Managing Director and a shareholder of, have been excluded.